rdcnd pixelcode

 Posted by Alonso Martin M.D.

-If you’re wondering how long can I be on Ozempic for weight loss, you’re not alone.
+If you’re wondering how long can I use Ozempic for weight loss, you’re not alone.
 With more patients turning to GLP-1 medications like Ozempic and Mounjaro to help shed excess pounds, questions about long-term safety, side effects, and sustainable results are becoming more common.
 These powerful injectable medications were originally developed for diabetes, but they’ve quickly gained popularity as weight loss tools—especially for people struggling with obesity or weight-related health issues.

 At BODYWELLE in Miami Beach, FL, Dr. Alonso Martin takes a whole-body, longevity-based approach to weight management.
-Whether you’re just starting your journey with weight loss medications or have been on them for months, we’re here to help you understand how these treatments work, how long they may be needed, and what to expect down the road.
+Whether you’re just starting your journey with weight loss medications or have been on them for months, we’re here to help you understand how these treatments work, how long they may be needed, and what to expect after starting Ozempic down the road.

 Person self-injecting Ozempic or Mounjaro into upper arm for weight loss treatment.